smartparam/smartparam.github.io/doc/engine.md

 ### Customizing configuration

-ParamEngine is really flexible when it comes to customization.
-By tinkering with configuration builder it is even possible to provide custom ParamEngine implementation and get away with it.
-Configuration builder exposes methods for registering all domain entities by hand, although annotation scanning should be preferred.
+Configuration builder exposes methods for registering all domain entities and services in instance of ParamEngine.
+If options exposed by builder are not enough, it is possible to construct own ParamEngine dependency tree and replace any part of it.

 ### Accessing runtime configuration